Literary-Insights/blog/src/content/blog/The Ten Equations That Rule the World_ And - David Sumpter.txt-1.md

 ---
-title: DEEP SUMMARY - The Ten Equations That Rule the World_ And - David Sumpter
+title: The Ten Equations That Rule the World_ And - David Sumpter
-slug: deep-summary-the-ten-equations-that-rule-the-world_-and-david-sumpter
+slug: the-ten-equations-that-rule-the-world_-and-david-sumpter
 tags:
   - book-summary
 excerpt: ""